helix-editor/helix/book/src/building-from-source.md

 > 💡 This locks you into the `--release` profile.
 But you can also build helix in any way you like.
 > As long as you leave a `target/release/hx` file, it will get packaged with `cargo deb --no-build`

-> 💡 Don't worry about the
+> 💡 Don't worry about the repeated
 > ```
 > warning: Failed to find dependency specification
 > ```